yatsky/EverydayProgram/README.md

 * Time to leave the libary of knowledge and go back to student apartment.
 * Have some fun and rest, you guys too.
 * Good night, everyone.

+##2015.04.12
+* I find that when you start do something new, you'll live a day like week, and a week like a month.
+It's just like that you were back to the old days when you were a child and got the most time of the world.
+You felt like a day never passed quick enough and you were always wondering why weren't you an grown-up then.
+* I don't know if you guys feel it this way.
+You may share your idea here (where I haven't prepared a place for you to share, that's awkward.)
+* Ah ha!
+Two girls(elder than me) told me that they would help me find a girlfriend, and asked me what are my criteria.
+Actually I felt that they were all quite fit to my criteria.(except that they are elder than me)
+* Well, another thing is that I love Mac!
+Yes, I do!
+It's fast, light, beautiful.
+It has a great battery life and it has a wonderful UI.
+Oh, but I'm not saying my old heavy computer is that bad.
+They are just for different purposes, since MBA cannot do any heavy work like video editting or after effects.
+* OK, it seems that I've been writing so many things today, which by the way, is good I think, but it's time to say good night.
+* (I suddenly found this MBA's edge too sharp that my arm nearly got cut)
+* Anyway, Good night, fellows.